 If the rejection was based on your credit report, you have the right to a free credit report and credit score if you ask for it.

 You have the right to dispute mistakes in your credit report.
 Credit reporting agencies must provide information on how to dispute errors.
 They must respond to your request to investigate these mistakes.

 What is a credit score?

 Your score is a three-digit number taken from data in your credit report, such as your payment history and amount of debt owed.
-Your credit score is a tool used by lenders to evaluate the risk of extending credit to you, what your credit limit will be and the interest rate you will pay.
+Your credit score is a tool used by lenders to evaluate the risk of extending credit to you, what your credit limit will be, and the interest rate you will pay.
 A higher credit score means better credit.
-The main credit scoring agency is FICO.
+The leading credit scoring agency is FICO.
 FICO scores range from 300 to 850; the national average is 691.
 A newer scoring agency is Vantage.
-Vantage scores range from 501 to 990; the national average is 749.** You can get your Vantage score for free at sites like Credit Karma, www.creditkarma.com, but you usally have to pay to get your FICO score.
+Vantage scores range from 501 to 990; the national average is 749.
+You can get your Vantage score for free at sites like Credit Karma, but you usually have to pay to get your FICO score.

 Keep up with your credit history.

-This article tells you about your rights and options under the law if you are facing debt collection.
+This article explains your rights and options under the law if you are facing debt collection.

 This article provides information on what steps to take when paying back your credit card debt.
 This content is reproduced from the Federal Trade C...